 1 large size carrot, peeled, cut into small cubes

 1 tsp. paprika

 In a medium size sauce pan sauté garlic, onion and Spanish chorizo, including the lard until fragrant, add in the pork and stir cook for 3 to 5 minutes.
 Add in the fish sauce, soy sauce, tomato sauce, paprika, peppercorns and bay leaf stir cook for another 2 to 3 minutes.
 Add 1 to 2 cups of water bring to a boil and simmer for 10 to 15 minutes or until the pork are tender.
-Add in the, ham, potatoes and carrots and stir cook for 3 to 5 minutes.
-Add in pork liver, sugar and raisins continue to stir cook for 3 to 5 minutes or until the potatoes and liver are cooked and most of the liquid has evaporated.
-Add in the green peas chickpeas and bell pepper and cook for another 1 to 2 minutes, correct saltines if required.
+Add in the ham, potatoes and carrots and continue to cook for 3 to 5 minutes.
+Add in pork liver, sugar and raisins continue to cook for 3 to 5 minutes or until the potatoes and liver are cooked and most of the liquid has evaporated.
+Add in the green peas, chickpeas and bell pepper and cook for another 1 to 2 minutes, correct saltines if required.
 Continue to cook for another 1 to 2 minutes or until the liquid has turned into an oily sauce.
 Serve hot with a lot of rice.

 Check out our other menudo recipes;